nf-core/bacass/docs/output.md

 </details>

-## Annotation with Prokka
+## Annotation

 By default, the assembly is annotated with [Prokka](https://github.com/tseemann/prokka) which acts as frontend for several annotation tools and includes rRNA and ORF predictions.
+Alternatively, on request, the assembly is annotated with [DFAST](https://github.com/nigyta/dfast_core).

 <details markdown="1">
 <summary>Output files</summary>